 Can I be there when the animal is released?

 This is difficult because we cannot coordinate with everyone to attend the release of the patient they brought to us.
-Please be aware that we take in about 2,500 patients annually – so, this is challenging.
+Please be aware that we take in thousands of patients annually – so, this is challenging.
 You are welcome to inquire via email, but please understand it is especially difficult during the spring and summer when we have hundreds of patients at a time.

 Do you have paid staff or is everyone a volunteer?